mmisquierdo/ApproxSS/README.md

 void next_period();
 ```

 The _next_period()_ function increments the period marker.
-Periods are separations in the approximate buffer records and control the BERs in use by the error injectors (if MULTIPLE_BERS is active), allowing a more detailed view on the behavior of the target application and, possibly, also a greater control over the error injection by ApproxSS.
+Periods are separations in the approximate buffer records and control the BERs in use by the error injectors (if MULTIPLE_BER_CONFIGURATION is active), allowing a more detailed view on the behavior of the target application and, possibly, also a greater control over the error injection by ApproxSS.

 The approximate buffer registers store read and write counters.
 If the LOG_FAULTS flag was active during ApproxSS compilation, the log also stores bit-by-bit counters of reading, writing errors.
-And, in the case of the MULTIPLE_BERS flag, it also stores the indexes of the BERs, to allow the future calculation of energy consumption.
+And, in the case of the MULTIPLE_BER_CONFIGURATION flag, it also stores the indexes of the BERs, to allow the future calculation of energy consumption.
 By incrementing the period marker, current period log data is stored, counters are reset, and BER indexes are advanced.

 The separations caused by periods can be useful to obtain individual measurements of accesses and facilitate several levels of approximation for each frame of a video, block of an image, epoch of training of meeting networks, etc. For example, in the inter-frame prediction step of video encoders, several neighboring frames are used as a reference.
 Different levels of approximation could be used as these frames of reference move away from the one to be predicted, if taking advantage of the reduced potential influence.